AriFordsham/GHCWiki/internships/jan-stolarek.md

 # Wise people say…

-Geoffrey:

-- In the past, LLVM could not recognize all loops output by the LLVm back end as loops.
-Perhaps that has changed.
-- Answering the question "What does loopification do that isn't already being done?" would still be useful
-- So figuring out how to make LLVM recognize more loops would be good.
-- if you write a simple, tight loop in Haskell of the sort a C compiler would vectorize, will LLVm vectorize it?
-If not, why?

 Austin Seipp:

 - i took the time to implement a half-assed almost-working loopification pass a few months ago. the sinking pass by Simon is what really does a huge amount of the optimizations Kryzsztof's thesis attacked differently. but i think doing loopification could maybe lead to identifying things like loop invariant expressions. it can't bootstrap the compiler with it (JS: it = Austin's patch). i think whenever i tie the knot in the new graph, i don't abandon parts of the old CmmNode, which then causes dead labels to hang around